 Abu Hurairah (RA) reported that Rasul’Allah (SAW) said,

 “Every Muslim has five rights over another Muslim (i.e., he has to perform five duties for another Muslim): to return the greetings, to visit the sick, to accompany funeral processions, to accept an invitation, to respond to the sneezer.”
 [Bukhari and Muslim]. help reverts

 We are brothers.
-As brothers, we must express joy for one another and also be there for one another in mourning and sadness.
+As brothers, we must express warmth for one another and be there for one another in despair and sadness.
 These issues affect reverts as well.
-It is imperative that we stay abreast of our brothers and sisters’ lives, which requires us to be their companions.
+We must stay abreast of our brothers and sisters’ lives, which requires us to be their companions.

 Importance of Companionship:

-Companionship also enables us to intimately know one another.
-This can help in finding one’s brothers and sisters suitable partners for marriage.
-In fact, a Muslim companion may be the brother’s best if not only witness to his obedience to Allah (SWT).
+Companionship also enables us to know one another closely; this can help find one’s brothers and sisters suitable partners for marriage.
+A Muslim companion may be the brother’s best if not only witness to his obedience to Allah (SWT).
 His character and suitability to a sister (and vice-versa).
-We can also better assist them in searching for jobs, finding rent, providing access (in the case of revert families) to Islamic schools and other aspects.
+We can also better assist them in searching for jobs, finding rent, providing access (in the case of revert families) to Islamic schools, and other aspects.

 Companions of Rasul’Allah